Advertisement

 How do people develop the condition?

 About 10 per cent of cases of MND are inherited.
-Doctors are not sure what causes most cases of MND.
+It is unknown what causes most cases of MND.

 Can motor neurone disease be treated?

 There is currently no treatment to stop MND, although there are medicines and therapies that can help reduce symptoms and maintain quality of life.
-A medicine called riluzole (Rilutek) may slow down the progression of one type of MND, but riluzole probably prolongs survival only by a few months on average, so the outlook remains bleak.
+A medicine called riluzole (e.g. Rilutek) may slow down the progression of one type of MND, but does not relieve symptoms.
+Riluzole probably prolongs survival only by 2-3 months on average, so the outlook remains bleak.
 Riluzole is available on the Pharmaceutical Benefits Scheme for people with one form of MND who meet specific criteria.

 Those affected by MND are very prone to depression and need much support.
-So, too, do those caring for sufferers.
+So, too, do their carers.
 In many parts of the world, support groups exist for those involved with motor neurone disease.